aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-02/lecture.md

 - You don't need to make it work yet.
 Just come up with the idea/concept for your alternative controller.
 - Write about your idea on your site.
 - You can draw sketches or other ways to illustrate your idea.
-- You can also make a proptype if you can, but I am not requiring it.
+- You can also make a prototype if you can, but I am not requiring it.

 {{<hint info>}}
 Do not make this too complex.
 Think of simple games and game mechanics.